What is the Housing Register?

 How to get more information

-For more questions and answer relating to the housing register,
+For more questions and answers relating to the Housing Register, visit the Housing Register FAQs.